 This post is sponsored by Zappos.

-If you’re a keen runner or ultrarunner, you have probably at some point realized that burnout is on the horizon.
+If you’re a keen runner or ultrarunner, you have probably at some point realized that you’re overdoing it, and you ought to back off to avoid running burnout.
 Humanity has long been on a trajectory of continuous improvement, striving to break records, achieve more, and get the well deserved recognition for it.
 The birth of Social Media has brought light to these amazing achievements, in a way that allows us all to feel connected to the athletes themselves who are achieving them.
 This seemingly close connection that we feel toward the people that we follow, can sometimes lead us to believe that we should be doing the same or at least ‘doing more’.
 This can be an awesome motivator for many, but after time it can also be detrimental as we strive to beat yesterday, day after day.

 A trajectory like this is not a sustainable path, so at some point it’s important to stop, and have a big think about what it is that you TRULY enjoy doing or what it is you really want to achieve for yourself (not others), and put more of your energy towards being happy with what you have the sustainable enjoyment of those things.